 As you can see, there are more cultural similarities than cultural differences.
-But cultural similarities does not mean that there won’t be cultural difficulties.
+But cultural similarities do not mean that there won’t be cultural difficulties.
 And there were difficulties between the two cultures.
 And for that reason, I went to Quito to have two half-day sessions with the people in this company to increase their cultural awareness and to give them practical tips on how to deal with their difficulties despite their cultural similarities.
 The groups were of mixed cultures.

 Let’s take a closer look at each cultural dimension.

-There is no significant difference in the score of Hierarchy.
+There is no significant difference in the score Hierarchy.
 But when two cultures need to work together and they both score high on hierarchy, there is a potential conflict for the employees, namely, to whom are you loyal?
 If you’re Ecuadorian and your boss is Chinese, are you loyal to your Chinese boss or are you loyal to your other Ecuadorian boss?

-If the loyalty of a culture is toward their own group (=low score as is the case here or collectivistic), they will not be open to the other group.
+If the loyalty of culture is toward their own group (=low score as is the case here or collectivistic), they will not be open to the other group.
 In this case, the Chinese kept to themselves as did the Ecuadorians.
 There was a clear lack of teamwork between the two groups.
 This was not very effective.
 Both groups tolerated each other more than they cooperated with each other; they were two cultural islands within one company.

 Again, you can see those cultural similarities are no recipe for smooth cooperation.